 In addition to the file system encryption of the operating systems, Jedox Mobile stores all documents downloaded to the device with 256-bit AES encryption.
 If you allow the app to store user data (like credentials), this data is stored in an encrypted Realm database.
 On iOS, passwords are stored in the system keychain, which is again protected by the system’s security and the device password.

 Jedox Mobile supports HTTP as well as secure (encrypted) HTTPS connections.
 We strongly discourage users from using unencrypted HTTP connections in a production environment.

 Please note that wildcard certificates (e.g. *.domain.tld) are not supported by Jedox Mobile.

 Jedox Mobile uses the credentials given by and configured in Jedox Web.
 The credentials are stored encrypted in the Jedox OLAP Server.
-In order to logon, Jedox Mobile sends the credentials entered by the app user to the Jedox Web instance, which then decides whether the user gets access to the data or not.
+In order to log in, Jedox Mobile sends the credentials entered by the app user to the Jedox Web instance, which then decides whether the user gets access to the data or not.

 Jedox Mobile uses the user rights given by and configured in Jedox Web.
-Administrators can choose which users gets access to the server via the app, and which actions they may take inside the app, such as adding or changing ad-hoc-reports, viewing reports, etc.
+Administrators can choose which users get access to the server via the app, and which actions they may take inside the app, such as adding or changing ad-hoc-reports, viewing reports, etc.